3k1m/cpp/code_plagiarism/detector/README.md

 ### -dX

-This stem can be used to change the path of the directory containing all folders of source code to X. For example:
+This flag can be used to change the path of the directory containing all folders of source code to X. For example:

 > ./detector -d../SubmittedFiles